ShalomOluwadare/Printerest-dashboard/README.md

 # Admin-dashboard
-Admin dashboard using css grid and flexbox
+Printerest dashboard using css grid and flexbox